rolandtoth/Blog/input/fontawesome-for-fireworks-and-photoshop/index.md

 }
 ---

-Webfonts made a huge impact on web design a few years ago.
+Web fonts made a huge impact on web design a few years ago.
 They are easy to use and can be used as icons too.
 The best of all that you can also use them in your designs and mockups.

 [FontAwesome](https://fontawesome.com/) is a nice collection of icons and it is free.
 Having almost 400 icons at hand is probably enough for the majority of your icon needs.